shehanperera85/Power-Automate-Nuggets/Automate-Teams-Creation-via-MS-Graph.md

 ## 4.Power Automate
 This is the most interesting part.
 To create the Power Automate flow by using the above elements.
-Please check the **Solution** file for the Power Automate Flow.

-## When all above steps are done, go to the file [Solution](https://github.com/shehanperera85/Teams-via-MS-Graph-and-Power-Automate/blob/main/Solution.md#how-to-create-the-power-automate-flow)

 # How to Create the Power Automate Flow